Nightride (album): Critical reception

 Nightride received generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 75, based on 5 reviews.

-Randall Roberts of the Los Angeles Times commented that the album "mixes themes of both cruising and loving, and does so through tracks produced by notables including the-Dream, Boi 1da and Dev Hynes".
-Rebecca Haithcoat of the Pitchfork stated "Nightride sounds fascinating and, while polished, less sleek and cold than the title suggests.
-It has more of an ominous, broken-down carnival vibe" and that "Tinashe has long preferred shadows and slinkiness to bright poppiness, and [Nightride] is strictly after-hours music. [...] the album is infinitely interesting, possibly more so than the artist singing it.
-But then again, you shouldn’t count out anyone releasing an album like Nightride."
-Kitty Empire of The Observer gave a more mixed but still positive review; describing the tracks from Nightride as a series of 'hazy, gauzy tracks'.
+Randall Roberts of the Los Angeles Times commented that the album "mixes themes of both cruising and loving" and achieved this through tracks produced by notables including the-Dream, Boi 1da and Dev Hynes.
+Rebecca Haithcoat of the Pitchfork stated Nightride sounds "fascinating and, while polished, less sleek and cold than the title suggests".
+Haithcoat characterized the sound as having "more of an ominous, broken-down carnival vibe" and noted that Tinashe "has long preferred shadows and slinkiness to bright poppiness, and [Nightride] is strictly after-hours music".
+Kitty Empire of The Observer gave a more mixed but still positive review; describing the tracks from Nightride as a series of "hazy, gauzy tracks".
+Richy Rosario from Billboard stated that if Tinashe's forthcoming album Joyride was intended to be "sunny", then Nightride served as its "darker polar opposite".